pipebots/sprintBotBLEControl/Documentation.md

 	- My first attempt at documenting the mechanical, electrical and software aspects of Sprintbot, from a Theme 3 perspective.

 ## Sprint 2
-- Add Sprint 2 briefing document here
-Sprint 2 was a 4 week long (26th Feb - 24th March 2020) hardware focused sprint starting with a 2 day meeting and ending with a single day integration push, both at ICAIR.
+Sprint 2 was a 4 week long (26th Feb - 24th March 2020) hardware focused sprint, starting with a 2 day meeting and ending with a single day integration push, both at ICAIR.
-Due to the Covid-19 pandemic the end of the sprint was postphoned until access to campuses was partically restored (October 2020)
+Due to the Covid-19 pandemic the end of the sprint was postphoned until access to campuses was partically restored (October 2020).
-The briefing document
+The briefing document is [here](https://drive.google.com/drive/folders/1twYxoXcRTZItLzTB_jrvbxy3_hq5Eg7F)

 ## Nomenclature
 The robot developed in Sprint 2 of the Pipebots project may be refered to as _SprintBot_ or colloquially _BigBallBot_
 >Note: Some members call it _Sprintbot-2_ which maybe confusing as this was the first robot developed in a sprint, but was undertaken in the second sprint event of the project.